flaviostutz/ruller-dsl-feature-flag/README.md

 A system can check for enabled features by performing a REST call to (ex.: /menu) having a JSON body with some input attributes (user info, environment info etc).
 Some conditions will be evaluated and a JSON containing all enabled features will be returned.
 Then the client system can use this information to decide on what to enable/disable/configure from its internals.

+This was crafted to have complexity of O(1) so that it can support large scale deployments with minimum cost.

 This DSL tool will get a JSON written with some feature tree rules and generate a Go code that can be run as a REST service.
 We use [Ruller](http://github.com/flaviostutz/ruller) framework on our code generation and it will be responsible for the runtime execution of those rules.

 While developing, enter '/sample' dir and perform ```docker-compose build``` so that you can run your code against sample rules json files and check for results.